Chevrolet C/K (first generation): Powertrain

 For 1960, C/K pickup trucks were powered by three different engines.
-A 236 cubic-inline 6 (producing 135 hp) was the standard engine for Chevrolet trucks, with a 305 cubic-inch V6 (producing 150 hp) as standard for GMC trucks; a 283 cubic-inch V8 was optional, producing 160 hp.
+A 236-cubic-inch I6 (producing 135 hp) was the standard engine for Chevrolet trucks, with a 305-cubic-inch V6 (producing 150 hp) as standard for GMC trucks; a 283 cubic-inch V8 was optional, producing 160 hp.

 For 1962, an alternator became an option for the model line.

 For 1963, Chevrolet trucks received two new inline-6 engines, replacing the 236 inline-6.
 A 230 cubic-inch six became the base engine (producing 140 hp), while a 292 cubic-inch six (producing 165 hp) was introduced as an optional inline six; the 283 V8 was retuned to 175 hp.
 Developed primarily for heavier-duty use, the 292 six closely matched the GMC V6 in output, seeing use in the C/K series through the mid-1980s.

 For 1965, Chevrolet trucks received an optional 327 cubic-inch V8, producing 220 hp.
 Initially offered for 3/4-ton and 1-ton trucks, the 327 was offered for all pickups for 1966.
-For 1966, the 230 six was replaced by a 250 cubic-inch inline-6 (155 hp); alongside the 292 six, the 250 would serve as the standard C/K engine into the 1980s.
+For 1966, the 230 six was replaced by a 250-cubic-inch inline-6 (155 hp); alongside the 292 six, the 250 would serve as the standard C/K engine into the 1980s.

 Body design

 In line with the Task Force series and its predecessors, the first-generation C/K was offered solely with a two-door cab configuration.
 The straight-sided Fleetside bed made its return alongside the traditional fendered Stepside bed (GMC Wideside and Fenderside, respectively).

 Both the Fleetside and Stepside were offered 61/2-foot and 8-foot bed lengths; a 9-foot bed length was exclusive to Stepside pickups.

 For 1962, the hood was restyled, eliminating the large oval air intakes above a revised grille; two small intake slots were added along with front turn signals above the grille; for 1963, the grille underwent an additional revision.

 For 1964, the cab underwent a major update.
-While sharing the roof and floor structure, the windshield and A-pillar were redesigned, eliminating the intrusive "dogleg" (requiring new set of door stampings); the redesign also brought a redesign of the dashboard and door panels.
+While sharing the roof and floor structure, the windshield and A-pillar were redesigned, eliminating the intrusive "dogleg" (requiring new set of door stampings); the redesign also brought a change to the dashboard and door panels.

 From 1965 to 1966, the model line saw few fundamental changes to the body, with air conditioning became an option for the first time.